guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

   <img src="https://github.com/guillemontecinos/itp-residency-2020-2021/blob/master/three-js/tutorial/assets/bike-first-load.png" align="middle" width="60%">
 </p>

-As you may have noticed we have successfully loadded a 3D model to our scene, but the model has no materials and the camera is not properly placed in the world in order to let us appreciate our bike.
-Then, let's make a couple changes as setting the camera's `far = 50`, resetting the camera's position and the controls target.
+As you may have noticed we have successfully loadded a 3D model to our scene, but the model has no materials and the camera is not properly placed in the world in order to let us appreciate our 3D bike.
+Then, let's make a couple changes as setting the camera's `far` parameter, resetting the camera's position and the controls target.

 ```js
 const far = 50